fluent/fluent-bit-docs/administration/configuring-fluent-bit/configuration-file.md

 * Included file: somefile.conf
 * Fluent Bit will try to open somefile.conf, if it fails it will try /tmp/somefile.conf.

+Once the file is found, its contents will replace the `@INCLUDE somefile.conf` line.
+This is a simple textual inclusion.
+You must still follow the [Format and Schema](format-schema.md) defined previously.
+For example, you cannot define multiple `[SERVICE]` sections.

 The _@INCLUDE_ command only works at top-left level of the configuration line, it cannot be used inside sections.

 Wildcard character \(\*\) is supported to include multiple files, e.g: